masak/workshop/dry.md

 I think the DRY principle is excellent, and correct, and useful.
 It's a really good indicator of when you need to refactor.
 It's just that it has a limit, outside of which it doesn't apply.
-For some reasons, people don't tend to talk about when DRY doesn't apply.
+For some reason, people don't tend to talk about when DRY doesn't apply.

 As far as I can see, DRY applies pretty much all-out to code.
 You want to remove a *lot* of redundancy from your code.
 Sometimes to the point of making your algorithm data-driven.

+The best code is no code, and so DRY-ing code away is a net good.
+When possible, use APL. `:-P` (No, really.
+Try it out, it's a mind-opener.
+But these days it's probably [J](http://jsoftware.com/) or [K](http://www.kx.com/) you should give a spin.)

 So let's talk about when DRY stops applying to data.